-- We do not have a permanent place of business in the United Kingdom; and - (ii) We did not approach the above named client. - (iii) The advice was given in Jordan. - (N) The client approached us directly and requested us to give him advice.
+- () We do not have a permanent place of business in the United Kingdom; and - (i) We did not approach the above named client. - (iii) The advice was given in Jordan. - (N) The client approached us directly and requested us to give him advice.

-15 October 2012 - An FPI Trustee Application form was signed by Options' (then Carey) Trustees, having also previously been signed by David Clark of Caledonian in his position as adviser on 31 July 2012.
-This was sent to FPI to make the investments on Mr S' behalf.
+16 October 2012 - An FPI Trustee Application form was signed by Options' (then Carey) Trustees, having also previously been signed by David Clark of Caledonian on 18 June 2012 in his position as adviser.
+This will have been sent to FPI to make the investments on Mr S' behalf.
+And it confirmed that the documents had been signed in the UK and advice had been given to Mr S in Jordan.

-On or around 16 October 2012 - Approximately £80,000 was invested on behalf of Mr S in FPI investments.
+Around the end of October 2012 - Approximately $\pounds$ 53,000 was invested on behalf of Mr S in FPI investments.

-On or around 23 July 2018 - Mr S' representative wrote to Options to raise a complaint about its role in accepting his pension transfers and facilitating the investments through FPI.
+In mid-January 2020 - Mr S' representative wrote to Options to raise a complaint about its role in accepting his pension transfer and facilitating the investments through FPI.

-- 14 September 2018 Options sent a final response letter to Mr S in which it didn't uphold his complaint. - 31 October 2018 Mr S' representative told us he was unhappy with Options' response and would like us to consider his complaint.
+18 March 2020 - Options sent a final response letter to Mr S in which it didn't uphold his complaint.

+25 March 2020 - Mr S told us he was unhappy with Options' response and would like us to consider his complaint.